Ronn Owens

-Ronn Owens (born Ronald Lowenstein on October 17, 1945, in New York City), is the host of The Ronn Owens Report, a ten-minute weekday program airing on KGO in San Francisco.
+Ronn Owens (born Ronald Lowenstein on October 17, 1945, in New York City) is an American radio broadcaster.
+Since 1968, he has hosted programs in multiple large cities and was the host of The Ronn Owens Report, a ten-minute weekday radio program airing on KGO in San Francisco, beginning in 2018.
+Owens has won multiple awards and was inducted into the Bay Area Radio Hall of Fame and the National Radio Hall of Fame.